syncfusion-content/uwp-docs/uwp/Accordion/Getting-Started.md

 ---
 layout: post
-title: Getting Started with UWP Accordion control | Syncfusion®
+title: Getting Started with UWP SfAccordion | Syncfusion®
-description: Learn here about getting started with Syncfusion® UWP Accordion (SfAccordion) control, its elements and more.
+description: Learn how to get started with the Syncfusion UWP SfAccordion control.
+Explore setup, features, examples, and customization options.
 platform: uwp
 control: SfAccordion
 documentation: ug
 ---

-# Getting Started with UWP Accordion (SfAccordion)
+# Getting Started with UWP SfAccordion

 This section explains how to create a long list of expandable items using SfAccordion control.